johnbillion/wp-crontrol/docs/help/problems-spawning-wp-cron.md

 ## What should I do?

 Firstly, **please do not open a support thread on the WP Crontrol plugin forum** as nobody will be able to assist you there.
-There are better places and ways to get support for this problem.
+There are better ways to get support for this problem.

 1. **Reload the page a few times** to determine if the error is persistent.
 If the error only appears once then it may have been a temporary network connectivity problem.
 2. If the error persists, make a note of the error message. **Common errors are listed below** with more information about what they mean.
 3. Try **deactivating the other plugins on your site one by one**.
 It could be that one of them is causing a problem.
+Bear in mind mu-plugins and network-active plugins too.
 4. If your website is hosted on a managed WordPress service, **contact your web host** and send them the error message.
 They are best positioned to assist you and they've probably seen the same problem before.
 5. If you're not using a managed WordPress hosting service, try **searching for the error message** using your favourite search engine or on the support forums of your web host.
 6. If you cannot diagnose the problem, post the error message in a new thread on **the main wordpress.org support forums** where hopefully a volunteer can assist you.